About this forest

 All roads within the forest have rough gravel surfaces and strong footwear is recommended.
 There are good views of the surrounding countryside, with glimpses of Strangford Lough and Scrabo Tower visible between the low rounded hills.
 Looking towards the north west, a broad panorama stretches from Slieve Croob on the left to the Antrim Hills on the right.
 The view in the centre is across small hill farms, beyond which the Sperrin Mountains may be seen on a clear day.

 Within the forest sitka spruce is the main tree species with Norway spruce, European larch, western red cedar, douglas and noble fir, Scots, Corsican and lodgepole pines also present.
-These species were planted to produce timber harvests over a rotation of about 50 years.
+These species were planted for timber harvests over a rotation of about 50 years.

 The land is not suitable for growing broadleaved timber trees because of its high elevation and the poor quality soil.